-You may not notice side vision loss until it becomes severe, because the less affected eye makes up for the loss.
+Most people with OAG have no symptoms when they are diagnosed.
+You may have some side vision loss, but you may not notice it until the vision loss becomes severe.
+This is because the less affected eye makes up for your vision loss.
 The loss of sharpness of vision (visual acuity) may not become apparent until late in the disease.
 By that time, significant vision loss has occurred.

 Symptoms of glaucoma present at birth (congenital glaucoma) and glaucoma that develops in the first few years of life (infantile glaucoma) may include:

 Glaucoma usually affects side (peripheral) vision first.
-If glaucoma is not treated, vision loss will continue, resulting in total blindness over time.
-If glaucoma is identified early and treated appropriately, good eyesight can usually be maintained.
+If glaucoma isn't treated, vision loss will continue, causing total blindness over time.
+If glaucoma is found early and treatment starts right away, good eyesight can usually be maintained.

-Treatment for any type of glaucoma may delay or prevent further vision loss, but it cannot reverse vision loss that has already occurred.
-In a few rare cases of congenital glaucoma, some reversal of the damage to the optic nerve has been seen.
+Treatment for any type of glaucoma may delay or prevent further vision loss.
+But treatment can't reverse vision loss that has already occurred.
+In a few rare cases of congenital glaucoma, treatment has reversed some damage to the optic nerve.

 Risk factors for congenital glaucoma include:

-Call 911 or other emergency services immediately if you have these symptoms of sudden (acute) closed-angle glaucoma:
+Call 911 or other emergency services immediately if you have:

 Call your doctor if you: